Youssef-ADOUIRI/Matrix/README.md

 # Matrix
-is a static library, used to simplfy the matrix's operaitons in linear algebra.
+is a static library, used to simplify the matrix's operations in linear algebra.

  -------------